aliuwho/tile-towers/README.md

 ## Custom Additions

+(in-progress) Unlimited Mode: Unlimited shuffles, no timer, no points.
+Just pure, unending tiles.

 (tbd) Easy Mode: Unavailable tiles are greyed out, making it easier for the player to compare matches.
 1 shuffle per game.

-Normal Mode: All tiles look the same.
+(tbd) Classic Mode: All tiles look the same.
 1 shuffle per game.

 (tbd) Hard Mode: No shuffles.
 If you run out of moves, you move onto the next level.

+## TODO List (for personal tracking):
+- New game button
+- Hint button
+- Points?
+- Timer?
+  - pause button
+- Menu screen on load
+- Easy mode
+- Hard mode